Pecked Cupule Period

 Pecked Cupule art panels falls into three definable groupings, although examples of random small clusters are occasionally found.
+These groupings include:

 Grand Panels are major concentrations, ranging from hundreds to several thousand examples, and are invariably associated with near vertical walls within shelters, close to sandy habitation floors.
 Wall panels do not have to be straight and can curve around entrance areas, and at times extend onto ceilings.

 Monumental Panels are noteworthy concentrations on significant monumental formations, usually pillars, archways or shallow open-ended tunnels.
 These are mostly in some form of shelter, but at times are on a near, exposed area of freestanding stone formation.